Responsible tourism in Hawaii

 We take our reef protection so seriously that we are the first US state to ban the sale of toxic suncreams.
 Since January 2021, the sale of coral-harming chemicals oxybenzone and octinoxate is no longer allowed in Hawaii.
 So, if you are thinking about diving in Hawaii, shop locally for your sun protection, or wear a rash guard.

 Our reefs are part of who we are on the Hawaiian Islands.
 They protect 25% of our marine wildlife species and over a thousand endemic species and plants.
-Hawaii’s coral reef also protects us from storms and flooding, but they are susceptible to global threats including climate change and overfishing, as well as local ones of irresponsible diving, snorkeling, and pollution.
-This is why we wholeheartedly support the work of the Hawaii Association of Watershed Partnerships which lobby for the love of our reef.
-While many of our itineraries support organizations in Hawaii, we invite our guests to support them too by volunteering or donating.
+Hawaii’s coral reef also protects us from storms and flooding, but they are susceptible to global threats including climate emergency and overfishing, as well as local ones of irresponsible diving, snorkeling, and pollution.
+This is why we wholeheartedly support the work of the Hawaii Association of Watershed Partnerships (HATP) which lobby for the love of our reef.
+Part of our guests’ Responsible Tourism fee, included in our invoices, is donated to HATP.
+Your generous gift will buy native flora that is needed to restore these vital ecosystems.
+Think of it this way - you know when you visit someone, you often bring them a plant as a gift?
+In many ways, this is what we are asking you to do.
+The host, in this case, is Hawaii’s precious reef.

 Secret Hawaii is responsible